RobertWHurst/KeyboardJS/readme.md

 ---------------

 Download the [library](https://github.com/RobertWHurst/KeyboardJS/zipball/master) and place it somewhere in your project.
-All methods are accessed via the KeyboardJS namespace enless the library is loaded with an AMD module loader.
+All methods are accessed via the KeyboardJS namespace unless the library is loaded with an AMD module loader.

 ##### Example Structure